Bottomline Technologies (de) (NASDAQ:EPAY) Issues Q1 2022 Earnings Guidance

 Bottomline Technologies (de) (NASDAQ:EPAY) updated its first quarter 2022 earnings guidance on Wednesday.
 The company provided EPS guidance of $0.240-$0.260 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.300.
 The company issued revenue guidance of $121 million-$123 million, compared to the consensus revenue estimate of $123.93 million.Bottomline Technologies (de) also updated its FY 2022 guidance to $1.110-$1.150 EPS.

-A number of equities research analysts recently commented on the company.
-Needham & Company LLC lowered their price target on Bottomline Technologies (de) from $50.00 to $46.00 and set a buy rating for the company in a research report on Wednesday.
-Zacks Investment Research raised Bottomline Technologies (de) from a sell rating to a hold rating in a research report on Wednesday, July 7th.
-Finally, Craig Hallum cut their price target on Bottomline Technologies (de) from $50.00 to $45.00 and set a hold rating for the company in a research note on Wednesday.
-Two investment analysts have rated the stock with a hold rating and four have assigned a buy rating to the company’s stock.
-The company presently has a consensus rating of Buy and a consensus target price of $52.60.
+A number of brokerages have recently issued reports on EPAY.
+DA Davidson dropped their target price on Bottomline Technologies (de) from $48.00 to $44.00 and set a neutral rating on the stock in a research report on Monday.
+Raymond James decreased their price target on Bottomline Technologies (de) from $54.00 to $44.00 and set an outperform rating for the company in a research note on Thursday, August 12th.
+Needham & Company LLC decreased their price target on Bottomline Technologies (de) from $50.00 to $46.00 and set a buy rating for the company in a research note on Wednesday, August 11th.
+Zacks Investment Research upgraded Bottomline Technologies (de) from a sell rating to a hold rating in a research note on Wednesday, July 7th.
+Finally, Craig Hallum decreased their price target on Bottomline Technologies (de) from $50.00 to $45.00 and set a hold rating for the company in a research note on Wednesday, August 11th.
+Three research analysts have rated the stock with a hold rating and four have given a buy rating to the stock.
+The stock has a consensus rating of Buy and an average price target of $49.00.

-In other news, Director Nigel K. Savory sold 1,445 shares of the firm’s stock in a transaction on Monday, August 2nd.
-The stock was sold at an average price of $39.44, for a total value of $56,990.80.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, CEO Robert A. Eberle sold 4,000 shares of the firm’s stock in a transaction on Tuesday, May 18th.
-The stock was sold at an average price of $37.97, for a total value of $151,880.00.
-Following the completion of the transaction, the chief executive officer now owns 372,917 shares of the company’s stock, valued at approximately $14,159,658.49.
+In other news, CEO Robert A. Eberle sold 1,407 shares of the business’s stock in a transaction that occurred on Wednesday, June 2nd.
+The stock was sold at an average price of $37.04, for a total transaction of $52,115.28.
+Following the completion of the transaction, the chief executive officer now directly owns 396,516 shares in the company, valued at $14,686,952.64.
+The sale was disclosed in a legal filing with the SEC, which is accessible through this link.
+Also, Director Nigel K. Savory sold 3,697 shares of the business’s stock in a transaction that occurred on Monday, August 9th.
+The stock was sold at an average price of $41.37, for a total value of $152,944.89.
 The disclosure for this sale can be found here.
-Over the last three months, insiders have sold 15,489 shares of company stock valued at $593,807.
-2.60% of the stock is owned by corporate insiders.
+Over the last 90 days, insiders sold 26,274 shares of company stock valued at $1,044,723.
+2.60% of the stock is currently owned by insiders.

 About Bottomline Technologies (de)